volodymyrradchenko/ember-django/README.md

 xz-utils tk-dev libffi-dev
 ```

-According to current Django REST and Django REST JSON API documentation the latest python version they support is 3.6,
+According to current Django REST and Django REST JSON API documentation the latest python version they support is 3.6.

-so let's install python 3.6.6:
+- Tipe the following code to install Python version 3.6.6

 ```bash
 pyenv install 3.6.6
 ```

-lets create and open directory for our project
+- Create and open our project directory

 ```bash
 mkdir ember-django $$ cd ember-django
 ```
-and a backend directory
+- Create and switch to our backend directory
 ```bash
 mkdir backend $$ cd backend
 ```